MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/xbox-live-social-platform.md

 ---
-title: Xbox Live Social platform
+title: Overview of the Social platform
 author: aablackm
 description: The Social platform service is a gaming-oriented social network that includes a user's profile, gamerscore, achievements, clubs, and activity feed. ms.assetid: 27b85218-60f3-4eb0-9f7e-fe90e027db5c